MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

 ---
-title: Create a bot with the Bot Framework SDK - Bot Service
+title: Create a bot with the Bot Framework SDK in C#, Java, JavaScript, Python - Bot Service
-description: Learn how to create a bot using the Bot Framework SDK.
+description: Create your first bot with the Bot Framework SDK using C#, Java, JavaScript or Python.
 keywords: quickstart, create bot, web app bot, c#, python, javascript, java
 author: kamrani
 ms.author: kamrani
 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.date: 07/06/2021
+ms.date: 07/26/2021
-ms.custom: mode-api
+ms.custom: mode-api, tab-zone-seo
 ---

-# Create a bot
+# Create a bot with the Bot Framework SDK

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

-This article shows you how to build a bot by using the Bot Framework SDK, and then shows how to test it with the Bot Framework Emulator.
+In this quickstart, you'll learn how to build your first bot with the Bot Framework SDK for C#, Java, JavaScript or Python, and how to test your bot with the Bot Framework Emulator.

-Creating a bot with Azure Bot Service and creating a bot locally are independent, parallel ways to create a bot.
+Creating your first bot doesn't require an Azure subscription or an Azure Bot Service resource.
+This quickstart focuses on creating your first bot locally.
+If you'd like to learn how to create a bot in Azure, see [Create an Azure Bot resource](./v4sdk/abs-quickstart.md).

 ## Prerequisites